front-end-intermediate/4-pet-finder/README.md

 Set the value higher if you want to increase the amount of time for the loading and saving states.

-## Use HTTP PUT to Update the Pet on the Server
+## HTTP PUT

-We want to be able to click on a pet to edit its details.
+We want to be able to click on a pet to edit its details and update the pet on the server.

+The action will run when we click on the pet's name in the UI.

 To do this we'll create a new modal component with a form for editing a pet.